‘Our phoenix’: Lula’s ups and downs in Brazil defy belief

 The Supreme Court also started assessing the legality of his convictions, which it eventually annulled on the grounds that the presiding federal judge had been biased and colluded with prosecutors.

-After 580 days imprisonment, da Silva was a free man — free to marry his girlfriend, and free to run for the presidency.
-That didn’t stop incumbent Bolsonaro, seeking a second term, from reminding voters of da Silva’s convictions at every turn, warning that electing him would be like letting a thief return to the scene of the crime.
+After 580 days’ imprisonment, da Silva was a free man — free to marry his girlfriend, and free to run for the presidency.
+Still, Bolsonaro, seeking a second term, reminded voters of da Silva’s convictions at every turn, warning that electing him would be like letting a thief return to the scene of the crime.

 It revitalized semi-dormant sentiment against the Workers’ Party, and the fact that much of Brazil still holds da Silva in disdain is a key reason this year’s contest between the two political titans grew ever closer.

-Ultimately, it came down to the wire: da Silva was elected, for the third time, with 50.9% of the vote.
-It was the tightest election since Brazil’s return to democracy over three decades ago.
+Ultimately, it came down to the wire: Da Silva was elected with 50.9% of the vote.
+It was the tightest election since Brazil’s return to democracy more than three decades ago.

 During his victory speech, Janja was by his side, as she was throughout his campaign.
 She shed tears, overwhelmed with emotion.
 And she wasn’t alone.